Binscatter Regressions: Methods Overview and Implementation Details

-For example, $\widehat{\mu}(x)$ is compared to $\bar{y}=\frac{1}{n}\sum_{i=1}^n y_i$ in order to assess whether there is a relationship between $y_i$ and $x_i$ or, more formally, whether $\mu(x)$ is a constant function.
-Similarly, it is possible to formally test for a linear, quadratic, or even non-linear parametric relationship $\mu(x)=m(x,\btheta)$, where $\btheta$ would be estimated from the data under the null hypothesis, that is, assuming that the postulated relationship is indeed correct.
+For example, excluding additional covariates $\bw_i$, $\widehat{\mu}(x)$ is compared to $\bar{y}=\frac{1}{n}\sum_{i=1}^n y_i$ in order to assess whether there is a relationship between $y_i$ and $x_i$ or, more formally, whether $\mu_0(x)$ is a constant function.
+Similarly, it is possible to formally test for a linear, quadratic, or even nonlinear parametric relationship $\mu_0(x)=m(x,\btheta)$, where $\btheta$ would be estimated from the data under the null hypothesis, that is, assuming that the postulated relationship is indeed correct.

+However, when additional covariates $\bw_i$ are included, CCFF showed that the special case of the test $\dot{\mathsf{H}}_0\; vs. \;\dot{\mathsf{H}}_{\text{A}}$ with $v=0$ could give conclusions that are sensitive to the user-selected point of evaluation $\bw$, which implies that the common practice of visually examining a binned scatter plot compared to a parametric specific could be misleading.
+See Section SA-1.2 of \cite{Cattaneo-Crump-Farrell-Feng_2024_AER} for further details.